-The authorized stock of NeXt Innovation as of April 22, 2011 consists of 100,000,000 shares of stock, par value \$0.01 per share, all of which are initially designated as common stock.
-We have applied to list our common stock on the NASDAQ Capital Market under the ticker symbol "GSVC."
+The authorized stock of NeXt Innovation as of April 27, 2011 consists of 100,000,000 shares of stock, par value \$0.01 per share, all of which are initially designated as common stock.
+Our common stock has been approved for listing on the NASDAQ Capital Market under the ticker symbol "GSVC."
 There are no outstanding options or warrants to purchase our stock.
 No stock has been authorized for issuance under any equity compensation plans.
 Under Maryland law, our stockholders generally are not personally liable for our debts or obligations.

-The following are our outstanding classes of securities as of April 22, 2011:
+The following are our outstanding classes of securities as of April 27, 2011:

-(1) Title of Class (2) Amount Authorized (3) Amount Held by Us or for Our Account (4) Amount Outstanding Exclusive of Amounts Shown Under (3) Common stock 100.000.000 100
+(1) Title of Class (2) Amount Authorized (3) Amount Held by Us or for Our Account (4) Amount Outstanding Exclusive of Amounts Shown Under (3) Common stock 100,000,000 100